nshafer/django-hashid-field/README.rst

     >>> Book.objects.filter(reference_id=123)
     <QuerySet [<Book:  (OwLxW8D)>]>

-The objects returned from a HashidField are an instance of the class Hashid, and allow basic access to the original integer or the hashid:
+By default, the objects returned from a HashidField are an instance of the class Hashid (this can be disabled globally or per-field), and allow basic access to the original integer or the hashid:

 .. code-block:: python